Payop/payop-api-doc/Checkout/ipn.md

 transaction.error.message | string | Transaction error message |
 transaction.error.code    | string | Always empty string       |

 Using transaction id (invoice.txid) you [can get transaction](getTransaction.md), find there your order id and process this order in your system.

-Invoice status is one of [Invoice statuses](../Invoice/getInvoice.md).
+Invoice status is one of [invoice statuses](../Invoice/getInvoice.md).